 The best thing about fall is its spectacular color show.
 Follow the New York fall foliage report to find out when leaves will reach their peak.
 Stroll around Central Park’s best spots to see the changing colors: the Ramble (73rd to 79th St.), the North Woods (101st to 110th St.), and the Reservoir (85th to 96th St.).

 Rent a Boat on Central Park Lake

-Rent an old-fashioned rowboat at the Loeb Boathouse until November and see the fall colors from a different perspective.
-Perfect for a date or family picnic!
+Rent an old-fashioned rowboat at the Loeb Boathouse through November and see the fall foliage’s bright golds, reds, yellows, and browns from a different perspective.
+Each boat holds up to four people, making it the perfect outing for dates or families alike.

 Visit the New York Botanical Garden

 Eat and Drink Pumpkin Spice (and all the Fall Flavors)

-Speaking of pumpkins, fall is the season of pumpkin spice everything.
-Have a pumpkin spice latte, pumpkin spice cupcake or muffin, slice of pumpkin pie, or a pumpkin spice cocktail.
+Fall is the season of pumpkin spice everything.
+Think: pumpkin spice latte, pumpkin spice cupcakes and muffins, pumpkin pie, and pumpkin spice cocktails.
 Check out these cozy coffee shops near The Manhattan Club that are sure to have what you’re looking for.
+Other classic fall flavors that steal the show every season include apple cinnamon, salted caramel, maple, chai, sage, pear, brown butter, ginger, and bourbon.

 Watch the Halloween Dog Costume Parade

-Tompkins Square Dog Run hosts an annual Halloween Dog Parade.
-This free event is open to anyone who wants to watch or bring their dogs in creative costumes.
+Tompkins Square in the East Village hosts the annual Halloween Dog Festival on Oct.
+22 in what CNN has called "the largest dog costume parade in the world” with hundreds of dogs in costumes and thousands of spectators.
+The free event is open to anyone who wants to watch or bring their dogs in creative costumes.

 Dress up for the Village Halloween Parade

 Watch the Macy’s Thanksgiving Day Parade

-The 95th Macy’s Thanksgiving Day Parade kicks off the holiday season.
+The 96th Macy’s Thanksgiving Day Parade kicks off the holiday season.
 You may have watched it on TV, but nothing beats being part of the holiday atmosphere.
+Check out The Manhattan Club’s guide to the Macy’s Thanksgiving Day parade here.

 Have a Classic Thanksgiving Dinner